tokenbender/kautuhal/posts/avatarl.md

 modal cloud is awesome. it makes running experiments simple. no worrying about instance management or forgotten resources - it just works. it kinda suits my adhd hacker brain very well.

-the infrastructure is solid too. no cold starts to slow things down. the pricing is also very reasonable.
+the infrastructure is solid too. cold starts that take just 5-6s time let me hack things out locally and simply trigger the job with a command.

 ## sponsorship